 The road to the Acropolis from the Monastiraki lies through the ancient Agora.
-In ancient times Agora was the heart of public life in
+In ancient times it was the heart of public life in Athens (Greece).

 Well preserved statue of Triton (merman — half man — half serpent).
 In the Middle Ages they served as decoration of the main